khaiyichin/collective_perception/docs/benchmark_algo_explained.md

 </details>

 ### Loop functions
-For the location of the `benchmarking_loop_functions` library, specify them as you would the Buzz bytecode files: an absolute path for the local build, `/collective_perception/collective_perception_dynamic/build/...` for the container.
+For the location of the `benchmarking_loop_functions` library, specify them as you would the Buzz bytecode files: an absolute path for the local build or `/collective_perception/collective_perception_dynamic/build/...` for the container.
 The rest of the parameters are explained in the snippet below.
 The general `<benchmarking />` parameters are filled as the following, with specific benchmark algorithm parameters described further below.

 ```xml
 <loop_functions library="/collective_perception/collective_perception_dynamic/build/src/libbenchmarking_loop_functions" label="benchmarking_loop_functions">